syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% endhighlight %}

-Above HTML template will be used as a template for each data label.
+The above HTML template is used as a template for each data label.
 Here, “point.x” and “point.y” are the placeholder text used to display the corresponding data point’s x & y value.

 The following code example shows how to set the id of the above template to *‘template’* option,